 The mechanism has three primary goals:

 - Adaptation: It allows affected people to provide National Societies with systematic feedback, enabling the improvement of programming based on the perceptions of affected populations on the move.

 - Learning: The data collected will allow the National Societies to consistently track their progress on the programme’s learning questions, focusing on issues such as how to target vulnerable populations or how to guarantee access to services along the route.

 - Accountability: The data collected will constitute a vital component of both listening to the programme’s target populations and in formal reporting, with perceptual indicators having been built into programme monitoring and reporting.

-Ground Truth Solutions will lastly produce an overall report with relevant guidance and materials that will enable the feedback mechanism to assist National Societies both within and outside the AMiRA programme.
+Ground Truth Solutions will lastly produce an overall report with relevant guidance and materials that will enable affected people to provide feedback to National Societies both within and outside the AMiRA programme.